 In this case, the camera was set to ISO 100, using 1/125 second shutter speed, f/5.6 – we metered the main light at 5.6 and the background at f/8 which caused it to blow out.
 The amount of space needed to do this was about 50 square feet.

-I used a Pocket Wizard to trigger the flashes.
+I used a remote trigger to fire the flashes.
 There was also a little fill reflector on the opposite side of the main light.
 It’s simple, quick, effective and produces reliable results.
 Try it.

 This Post Sponsored by: